HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

 * Study discontinuation
   * Study Close out down to therapeutic outcome

-How these activities can be enumerated vis a vis Patient participation, is something that needs to be accounted for; this can be mediated via process or automation.
+How these activities can be enumerated vis a vis Patient participation, is something that needs to be accounted for; this can be mediated via **process** or **automation**.
 For automation there could be something that our execution depend on such as a Patient status.
 Implementations are:
 * `ResearchSubject.status` (R4),
 * `ResearchSubject.progress.subjectState` (R5)
 * `ResearchSubject.subjectState` (R6)